 The Audit Committee was established on 15 September 1998 with reference to "A Guide for the Formation of an Audit Committee" issued by the Hong Kong Institute of Certified Public Accountants.
 The Audit Committee comprises the Chairman, Mr. Jesse Nai Chau Leung, and other two INEDs, namely Dr. Xiang Bing and Mr. Edward Shen.
-The revised terms of reference of the Audit Committee are available at the website of the Company.
+The terms of reference for the Audit Committee are maintained on the websites of the Company and Stock Exchange.

-As at the financial year ended 31 December 2011, two Audit Committee Meetings were held on 30 March 2011 and 29 August 2011 respectively.
-The attendance records of each member of the Audit Committee is set out as below.
+As at the date of this Report for the year 2012 two Audit Committee Meetings were held on 29 March 2012 and 22 August 2012 respectively.
+The attendance records of each member of the Audit Committee are set out as below.